sparkflows/sparkflows-docs/docs/user-guide/export-import/export-workflows.rst

 Fire Insights enables you to export workflows as JSON files.
 These JSON files can be imported into another instance of Fire Insights.

-Below are the steps for exporting a workflow.
+Below are the steps for exporting workflows.

-Steps for Exporting a Workflow
+Steps for Exporting Workflows
 ------

 * Go to the Project List page.